Buy Direction Letter

 How long will it take to complete a private lending transaction from my IRA?

-Once Vantage has received the Buy Direction Letter – Secured or Unsecured Note and all supporting loan documents in good order, your purchase request will be completed within 72 hours.
+Once Vantage has received the Buy Direction Letter – Secured or Unsecured Note and all supporting loan documents in good order, your purchase request will be completed within 2 business days.
 You can expect to receive an email confirmation once your request has been processed.

 What documents must be submitted for my IRA to purchase a note secured by a Deed of Trust?